elijahr/lintball/README.md

 ## Acknowledgements

 lintball is a wrapper around existing tools.
 Many thanks to the authors of the tools used by lintball!
-We stand on the shoulders of giants.
+This project (and your tidy code) stand on the shoulders of giants.

 ## Contributing